OlanrewajuHammed/LITA_Class_Documentation/README.md

 ### Summary
 This repository showcases various aspect completed during my Excel class, highlighting my proficiency in Excel skills and techniques.
 Learning from foundational data literacy (Foundation of Data), which laid the groundwork for my understanding of data analysis and manipulation.
 The main source of data used in these projects was provided by the facilitator during the course of learning.
 This journey culminates in developing advanced dashboards for data visualization.

-### SQL
+## SQL
 ---
-Here our facilitator was able to take us through proper basic sql commands and queries.
-Navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and organizations preference
+Here our facilitator was able to take us through proper basic sql commands and queries by navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and different organizations preference.
+Data sources include synthetic data generated during the classes for learning purposes and Sample datasets provided by course instructors
 #### Content
 1. Introduction to SQL
 2. Basic SQL Queries